 1) It is an available option in addition to the chosen engine configuration, and not included in the standard configuration.
 It needs to be contracted.

-Figure 4-3 Overview of the components for the iCER system with two turbochargers
+Figure 4-3 Overview of the components for the compact arrangement of the iCER system (off-engine option)